-- LTCRplus: has free legal support and objective advice
+- LTCRplus: free legal support and objective advice

-- CLTC Insurance Services: have clear and simple plan comparison
+- CLTC Insurance Services: clear and simple plan comparison

 One of the earliest considerations is whether you want traditional coverage, which works as a standalone policy, or hybrid, which is often linked to another policy such as life insurance.

 Like most consumer-facing providers, GoldenCare is a national agency that can use its size and reputation to find the best rates and coverage for your needs.

 To make the decision whether you want hybrid long term care insurance or a traditional policy, it’s important to understand a few key factors.

 Long Term Care Insurance

 Long term care insurance is an insurance product that helps to cover:

 - Some or all of the costs associated with long term care